MaterializeInc/materialize/doc/developer/design/20240625_source_versioning__table_from_sources.md

 ```

 The `DataSourceDesc` struct's `IngestionExport` variant will be extended to
-include a `details: SourceExportDetails` field on each export, such that all
+include `details` and `data_config` fields on each export, such that all the
-the individual details necessary to render that export are stored here and
+individual details necessary to render that export are stored here and not on
-not on the top-level `Ingestion`:
+the top-level `Ingestion`:

 ```rust
 pub enum DataSourceDesc {